Table of contents

 3. Don't forget any required travel costs that you paid to see clients during and part of the course of your employment can be claimed.

-4. Another deduction that many people fail to claim is the cost to prepare your tax returns by a qualified professional.
+4. Another deduction that many people fail to claim is the cost of preparing your tax returns by a qualified professional.

 4 tips for business owners